iterative/dvc.org/public/static/docs/command-reference/install.md

 ## Example: Checkout both DVC and Git

 Let's start our exploration with the impact of `dvc install` on the `dvc checkout` command.
-Remember that switching from one Git repository version to another (with `git checkout`) changes the set of [DVC-files](/doc/user-guide/dvc-file-format) in the project.
+Remember that switching from one Git commit to another (with `git checkout`) changes the set of [DVC-files](/doc/user-guide/dvc-file-format) in the project.
 This changes the set of data files that should be located in the workspace (which can be achieved with `dvc checkout`).

-Let's first list the available tags in the _Get Started_ project:
+Let's first list the available tags in the _Get Started_ repo:

 ```dvc
 $ git tag